-But now, after having been affiliated with the anonymous and controversial website Shenanigans, and engaging in further controversial exchanges including a tumultuous encounter with Councilman Stine where she crossed the dais to insult him while angrily slapping the table, Shea faces another resolution of censure.
+But now, after complaints of engaging in further controversial exchanges, including a tumultuous encounter with Councilman Stine where she reportedly crossed the dais to insult him while angrily slapping the table, Shea faces another resolution of censure.

 The resolution is being brought forward by Councilman Stine and will be voted on by the full council.
 The proposed Resolution of Censure mentions Councilwoman Shea's decision to continue to act in a manner below the dignity of her office.
 The resolution which is to be considered at the February 25 Council meeting is as follows:

 RESOLUTION OF CENSURE OF COUNCIL MEMBER TAMMY SHEA.

 WHEREAS, Resolution 2018-11, a resolution of censure of Council Member Tammy Shea was considered by the City Council of Wildwood on April 23, 2018.
 This resolution was put forth due to erratic, threatening and unbecoming behavior on the part of Council Member Shea while interacting with employees of the city.
 Rather than passing the resolution, the matter was referred to an ad hoc committee of the City Council to mediate between the parties;

 WHEREAS, the ad hoc Meditation Committee reported “some progress” between the parties and recommended that Resolution 2018-11 be postponed indefinitely.
 The City Council accepted the recommendation and took that action on September 10, 2018;